 One tip to remember is that speaking Spanish will help you greatly.
 You'll be treated differently than if you speak English all the time, it'll help you assimilate to the culture, and you'll be able to communicate easier.
-If you're looking to learn Spanish, check out Synergy Spanish, Rosetta Stone, and Fluent in 3 Months.
+If you're looking to learn Spanish, check out Fluenz Spanish, Rosetta Stone, and Synergy Spanish.

 The good news is that after two years of residency you can apply for inmigrante status (permanent residency) or become a Peruvian citizen.